tylerlong/covid-app/README.md

-# COVID-19 Tracker & Charts
+# COVID Tracker & Charts

-An app to browse COVID-19 data visually.
+An app to browse COVID data visually.